HALL'S HOTEL 057

 HIGH STREET 953

 Just shows you how much traffic there was in High Street 1928 when two men can stand and have a yard in the middle of the road.
-The car at Joe Barr's garage is a Herbie Austin, I wonder how much petrol was then?
+The car at Joe Barr's garage is a Herbie Austin, I wonder how much petrol was at the two pumps back then?
 The butcher standing outside his shop is Mr. Sloan and on the other side of the garage was a Drapers which also sold newspapers and was owned by Molly Wilson who went on to marry Bob Fleming.
 On down is the Antrim Arms Hotel and Lough Neagh Hotel.
 Across the road you have Massereene Hotel and Hall's Hotel and in the centre as always the Court House.

 HIGH STREET 855